lmcjt37/curated-tv-and-film/README.md

-# Curated tv and film
+# Curated TV and Film

 This is a curated list for modern tv shows and films which show either iconic speeches or scenes.
 We have carefully picked out these moments, ignoring bias of any opinions or beliefs.
 Please be aware that because of this, certain links may cause offense.